Hunter Region: Climate

 The climate of Hunter Valley is humid subtropical, similar to the Greater Western Sydney region, with distinctive maritime influences from the Pacific Ocean.
 With its northerly latitude and close oceanic influences, the Hunter Valley is one of Australia's hottest and wettest wine regions.
 Flanked by mountains to the west and north the Hunter Valley acts as a funnel, pulling cool ocean breezes into the area.
 With those cooling breezes also comes heavy rainfall and periodic cyclonic storms in the summer and autumn months.

 In the summer, the average daily temperature regularly exceeds 21.1 °C while during the winter the temperature averages around 14 °C. Temperatures during January average between 22.7–23.3 °C, with the temperature becoming progressively hotter the further inland you move away from the cooling influence of the sea.
 During the spring the Hunter Valley receives an average of 7.3–7.5 hours of sunshine a day.

 Mid-latitude westerly winds bring high pressure weather front that alternate with cold fronts on the winter.
 This leads to generally drier conditions in the winter months of July and August.
 In the summer, southeasterly winds bring weather fronts harbouring extensive amounts of moisture.
 Between October and April more than two thirds of the region's annual rainfall will fall with January and February being the wettest months.
 Between the months of October–April, the 3pm average for relative humidity in the Lower Hunter is 49%, while it is 43% in the Upper Hunter.

 Industries

 The main industries in the Hunter Region are coal mining, manufacturing, agriculture, viticulture and wine making, tourism, horse breeding, electricity production, dairy farming and beef cattle farming, and associated service industries.
 The Hunter Region is one of Australia's most famous wine-growing regions, known for both its red and white wine varieties.

 Coal mining

-The most important economic activity in the valley is coal mining (through businesses such as Rio Tinto and BHP), mostly for export.
+The most important economic activity in the valley is coal mining (through businesses such as Glencore and BHP), mostly for export.
 The Port of Newcastle is the world's largest export facility for coal, most of which is brought to the port by rail.
 Coal ships are often seen off the coast of Newcastle.